 - Developing applications for the next generation web

-- The next generation web
+- The next generation web and web technologies

 - Semantic web fundamentals